MikeWorden/SatelliteStatistics/README.md

 1) Clone the repo to a local folder

-2) Create a virtual environment with at-leas Python 3.11
+2) Create a virtual environment with at-least Python 3.11

 3) Install necessary libraries (pip install -r requirements.txt)